SCSI

 DB - Data bus.

-ATN- signal driven by an initiator to indicate to a target that the initiator has a message ready.
+ATN- signal driven by an initiator to indicate to

 RST – Reset condition